hieuvp/learning-automation-tools/getting-started-with-ansible/ad-hoc-configuration-with-idempotent-modules/README.md

 > Refers to running Ansible to perform some quick command, using `/usr/bin/ansible`,<br />
 > rather than the orchestration language, which is `/usr/bin/ansible-playbook`.<br />
-> An example of an ad hoc command might be rebooting 50 machines in your infrastructure.
+> An example of an ad hoc command might be rebooting 50 machines in your infrastructure.<br />
 > Anything you can do ad hoc can be accomplished by writing a playbook
 > and playbooks can also glue lots of other operations together.

 ### Idempotency

-> An operation is idempotent if the result of performing it once is exactly the same as
+> An operation is **idempotent** if the result of performing it once is exactly the same as
 > the result of performing it repeatedly without any intervening actions.

 ## Table of Contents